Roxalis/roxalis.github.io/_posts/2020-05-05-down-by-the-stream.md

 “I changed my mind.
 We’ll be going to Seattle.”
 “No,” said Gary and halted the car next to the pedestrian.
 In that moment Leonard pulled the pistol from his coat, a 9mm Sig P226, and pointed it against Gary’s neck.
 “I told ya to drive onto Interstate 5, mister.”
 “He’s got a gun, Gary!”
-Faith cried out.
+Faith cried.
 Gary was in a state of shock, but after a few seconds he realized that both their lives were at stake and he followed Leonards instruction.
 Gary loved Faith and the baby more than anything in his life, so he drove the black Ford onto the highway up north towards Seattle.
 “We’ll take Leonard to Seattle and then be safe,” Gary thought.
 But about half way Leonard decided to get rid of them and would take the car alone to Seattle.
 He told them he knew a small hut in the woods where he would tie them up and lock them in.
 It would take them a few hours to escape, but they would live.
 Gary parked the car on a small dirt road in the western woods of Oregon state and the three walked about one and a half miles into the forest.
-They reached a valley near a stream on that Friday morning in autumn.
-And there Leonard shot Gary and told Faith to take off her clothes.
-He raped her ferociously.
-Ended her pain with a shot in the head.
-Leonard carried Gary to where Faith was lying and left.
+They reached a valley near a stream on that Friday morning.
+And there Leonard did what he thought he had to do.
 Back at the car, he drove to a small and ramshackle house in Seattle and killed his parents.
-Then he pulled the trigger one last time.
+Then he pulled the trigger one last time and ended what was left of his life.